jgr3go/angular-contextual-date/README.md

 |`fullDate`|The component of a `contextual-date` that displays the real date. e.g. **Jul 25 at 2:38 pm**|
 |`relativeDate`|The component of a `contextual-date` that displays the relative time. e.g. **2 days ago**|

+<a name="usage"></a>
 ## Usage

 `contextual-date` can be used as a filter or an element.
-The service can also be directly called if you want to use the results yourself.
+The service can also be directly called if you want to use the results yourself, though normally you probably won't need to.

 ### Filter
 ```html